Wordpress versus Squarespace — the debate is almost as fierce as the one over how to say “GIF.”

 Wordpress is best for developers and larger businesses who need a more robust tool and have the know-how and/or the resources to build and manage a custom website.

 I’d love to hear about your experience with Squarespace, Wordpress, or any other website platform in the comments below.
-What do you use for your website and/or blog and why?
+What do you use for your website/blog and why?